Zach Mitchell: Colchester United (loan)

 On 1 September 2023, Mitchell joined Colchester United on a season-long loan.

-St Johnstone (loan)
+St Johnstone (first loan)

 On 3 February 2025, Mitchell joined St Johnstone on loan until the end of the 2024–25 season.

 Hibernian (loan)

 On 5 September 2025, Mitchell joined Hibernian on loan until the end of the 2025–26 season.

+On 19 January 2026, Mitchell was recalled from his loan by Charlton Athletic having only made two first-team appearances for Hibernian since joining.

+St Johnstone (second loan)

+On 6 July 2026, Mitchell returned to St Johnstone on loan until the end of the 2026–27 season.

 International

 On 15 December 2019 Mitchell represented the England U15 team against Turkey.

 Personal life

-Mitchell is the brother of Millwall player Billy Mitchell.
+Mitchell is the brother of Sheffield Wednesday player Billy Mitchell.